 - Why did the popularity of Chinese medicine experience a decline starting in the nineteenth century?

 - What event nearly resulted in the disappearance of all practitioners of traditional Chinese medicine in the twentieth century?

-Read Historical Timeline of Chinese Medicine Understanding the Past, by Professor Wang Jin-Huai, Association for Traditional Studies.
+Read Understanding the Past: An Historical Timeline of Chinese Medicine, by Professor Wang Jin-Huai, courtesy of Integrative Body Works.

 - Do you think you would want to be treated with traditional Chinese medicine now that you know more about its development?
 Why or why not?